Skip to Content

 • Show your child 5 items, then cover them and ask your child to name the items (develops visual memory).

-• Play a picture memory game (get your own in the set of free printables at the end of the post) or Snap card game.
+• Play a picture memory game or Snap card game.

 • Spot the differences in two similar pictures (develops visual discrimination).